varnish/varnish-wiki/source/start/index.rst

 :doc:`Expression Engine (EE) </content/tutorials/expressionEngine>`

-Configuring VCL Beyond the Default ..................................
+Configuring VCL beyond the default ..................................

 Below are links to examples of VCL configurations in/with Varnish.